HK shares close up 1 pct, Macau casinos hit jackpot

-HONG KONG Hong Kong shares rose for a fourth straight session on Tuesday, with Macau casino operators outperforming, but turnover in the broader market was sluggish ahead of a policy decision by the U.S. Federal Reserve.
+HONG KONG, March 13 Hong Kong shares rose for a fourth straight session on Tuesday, with Macau casino operators outperforming, but turnover in the broader market was sluggish ahead of a policy decision by the U.S. Federal Reserve.

 HIGHLIGHTS: